 While the world hoped that the pandemic would end sooner rather than later, the latter proved to be true, and the economic crisis continued to loom.

-So, in the 2020 Federal Budget speech, the government unveiled a new version of the scheme, coined Temporary Full Expensing, which allows small business owners to deduct the full amount of any eligible depreciating asset first used or installed after 6 October 2020.
+So, in the 2020 Federal Budget speech, the government unveiled a new version of the scheme, coined Temporary Full Expensing, which allowed small business owners to deduct the full amount of any eligible depreciating asset first used or installed after 6 October 2020.

-As part of the 2021-22 Federal Budget, the Temporary Full Expensing Scheme was extended for another year, which means that it extended to assets first used or installed for taxable purposes between 6 October and 30 June 2023.
+As part of the 2021-22 Federal Budget, the Temporary Full Expensing Scheme was extended for another year, which meant that it extended to assets first used or installed for taxable purposes between 6 October and 30 June 2023.

 And unlike with the instant asset write-off incentive, a business owner could choose to ‘opt-out’ of Temporary Full Expensing for an income year on an asset-by-asset basis and claim a deduction using other depreciation rules.